P-atrick/WDI-Second-Project/README.md

 <img width="1440" alt="Trip Consultant attractions show page" src="https://user-images.githubusercontent.com/13580512/35149495-2f2eeac2-fd0e-11e7-8020-bee6fd75593a.png">

 The Google Places API is used to help users add new attractions.
-When a place is selected the API is used to fill in almost all of the form fields automatically.
+When a place is selected the API is used to fill in the majority of the form fields automatically if Google has that information readily available in the API.

 <img width="1440" alt="Trip Consultant new attraction page" src="https://user-images.githubusercontent.com/13580512/35149743-36364652-fd0f-11e7-8fc7-179f7a3414b4.png">